 If you like, you could set other keys to check and call to increase efficiency further.

 In the case you don’t want to play on PokerStars (or can’t) you should invest in Table Ninja.
 It gives all the same functionality of hotkeys but at a cost.
+There are also some table ninja alternatives such as Table Droid and more are discussed here.

 Table Optimizer is a handy tool which allows you to modify PokerStars tables to remove title bars and borders.
 It automatically moves and resizes your tables to the layouts that you pre-set when you add or remove tables.